Skip to main content

 To support the transition toward online instruction and increased telecommuting in response to COVID-19 planning, all campus faculty, staff, teaching assistants and enrolled students have been provisioned with Zoom Pro accounts.

-Zoom allows for video, audio, and screen sharing between participants.
-It can be used from any computer, laptop, tablet, or phone, and it works on PC, Mac, Android and iOS devices.
+Zoom allows for video, audio and screen sharing between participants.
+It can be used from any computer, laptop, tablet or phone, and it works on PC, Mac, Android and iOS devices.

-Zoom, UC San Diego's Health video and web conferencing tool, is now available to all campus faculty, staff, and currently-enrolled students.
+Zoom is now available to all campus faculty, staff, and currently-enrolled students.

 Anyone in the world can join a Zoom meeting, but only a host can start/schedule meetings.